OpenGene/VisualMSI/README.md

 chr11 102193518 NR-27
 chr2  95849372  NR-24
 ```
-Please note that this bed file is based on hg19 coordination.
+Please note that this file is based on hg19 coordination.

 # Reports
 VisualMSI reports results in HTML/JSON/TEXT formats, you can take a look at following examples: